-Let’s dive into answering those questions!
+Let’s dive into answering those questions and more!

-Whole Food Definition
+- What is Whole Food

-Think of a whole food as something you’d eat in its whole, natural form.
+Think of whole food as something you’d eat in its whole, natural form.
 Whole foods are unprocessed, or only minimally processed, before being consumed or used in a recipe.

-One way to recognize whole foods is they do not have an ingredient list.
+One way to recognize whole unprocessed foods is they do not have an ingredient list.
 Whole food just is.
 It exists in nature, no one needs to create it.

 Let’s look at some examples of what whole food is and isn’t.

-- Fresh vegetables (ex. potatoes, carrots, asparagus)
+- Fresh vegetables (ex. tomatoes, carrots, asparagus)

-- Fruit (ex. strawberry, apple, watermelon)
+- Fresh fruits (ex. blackberries, apple, watermelon)

 - Nuts